StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Added extra endpoints as "exportable" to the full export API endpoint.
 * Allow passing mutiple statuses to get products or suppliers in ATUM API.
 * Allow doing initial exports with filters.
-* Added JS utilities to be able to add, substract, multiply and divide big decimal values.
+* Added JS utilities to be able to add, substract, multiply, and divide big decimal values.
 * Allow retrieving the db_status on ATUM orders via API.
 * Allow updating the orders creation and modification date through the REST API